traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 #### gRPC configuration

-This instructs the reporter to send metrics to the OpenTelemetry Collector using gRPC:
+This instructs the reporter to send metrics to the OpenTelemetry Collector using gRPC.

 ```yaml tab="File (YAML)"
 metrics: